Deepen understanding by gathering evidence from multiple perspectives

 Whānau, hapū, iwi and community members have lifelong experience of the mokopuna and can provide invaluable information about their behaviours and experiences in different contexts.

-Practitioners can contribute broad experience of mokopuna with similar learning support needs across different contexts, and provide more strategies to support the mokopuna and team.
+Practitioners have experience of mokopuna with similar learning support needs across different contexts, and they can provide relevant strategies to support the team.

 For example, a bilingual assessment can distinguish whether an English language learner has language learning needs or additional learning and social and emotional needs, through a dual assessment in their first language and English.